angular/angular/aio/content/guide/third-party-lib.md

 </div>

 <div class="l-sub-section">
-  A flat ECMAScript module (FESM) is a bundled ECMAScript module where all imports were followed copied onto the same file file.
+  A flat ECMAScript module (FESM) is a bundled ECMAScript module where all imports were copied onto the same file file.
   It always contains ES module import/export statements but can have different levels of ES code inside.